onfido/onfido-sdk-ui/README.md

 The code inside of the `EventListener` will now be called when a particular event is triggered, usually when the user reaches a new screen.
 For a full list of events see the bottom of this section.

 The parameter being passed in is an `Event` object, the details related to the user analytics event can be found at the path `event.detail` and are as follows:
 - `eventName`: A `String` indicating the type of event.
-Currently will always this return as `"Screen"` as each tracked event is a user visiting a screen.
+Currently this will always return starting with `"screen_"` as each tracked event is a user visiting a screen.
 In the future more event types may become available for tracking.
 - `properties`: A `Map` object containing the specific details of an event.
 This will contain things such as the `name` of the screen visited.

 ### Using the data